A kite trip to Ukraine / Украина

 The truth is that so much kitesurfing is beginning to take its toll on me, I have two open wounds, one on each foot, a souvenir from my first sailings in Sopino, also a nail on my right foot that is turning black due to some hit I had taken and I don’t know how or when, with what I can’t stand the shoes on my feet, so I go everywhere with my flip flaps.

-At night I sleep between 10 and sometimes more hours but I wake up shaken, although I don’t even think about it and I go back for more, yes, we will have to stop because between one thing and another, in the last days I have sailed 15 or more hours, well… there are only two days left and the wind is supposed to drop tomorrow.
+At night I slept between 10 and more hours but I woke up shaken, although I don’t even think about it and I go back for more, yes, I know I will have to stop soon because between one thing and another, in the last days I have kitesurfed 15 or more hours, well… there are only two days left and the wind is supposed to drop tomorrow.

-The day began without clouds and a blue like that of the skies of the Canary Islands, the temperature was more typical of the time, that is, 18-20 degrees and perhaps rose to 25 degrees at noon.
-The wind blowing from the same direction as the last few days but about 16 knots and I… feeling really beaten down and with little desire for sport.
+The day began without clouds and a blue ski like that of the skies of the Canary Islands, the temperature was more typical of the time, that is, 18-20 degrees and perhaps rose to 25 degrees at noon.
+The wind blowing from the same direction as the last few days, around 16 knots and me… feeling really beaten down and with little desire of going for sport.

 Below this line, a seller of sun-dried fish in the Berdyansk market

-Take a couple of photos and take a long walk along the seashore and enjoyed the view of the local life style and people around.
+I took a couple of photos and walk a long walk along the seashore enjoying the view of the local life style and people around.

-At 2:00 p.m., after eating I went to… bed again, which after walking for more than 5 hours without stopping, with the muscular fatigue that I drag, was the right thing… and a little nap came in handy.
+At 2:00 p.m., after eating I went to… bed again, which after walking for more than 5 hours without stopping, with the muscular fatigue that I drag, was the right thing to do… and a little nap came in handy.